Choi Dong-won: Samsung Lions

-Post playing career
+Post-playing career

 Choi Retired in 1990 and then dabbled in politics.
-The following year, he left Korea to study baseball in New York, did some baseball broadcasting work and acted after he came back to Korea 2years later.
+The following year, he left Korea to study baseball in New York, did some baseball broadcasting work and acted after he came back to Korea 2 years later.
 After 2001 he returned to baseball as the minor league manager for the Hanwha Eagles (2007–2009) and supervisor for the KBO (2009–2011).

 Death and memorial

 Choi died of colon cancer at a hospital in Goyang, Gyeonggi-do on September 14, 2011, aged 53.
-Choi was survived by wife, one son, mother and two younger brothers.
+Choi was survived by his wife, one son, mother and two younger brothers.

 The Lotte Giants retired Choi's squad number 11 on September 30, 2011.
 The number is the club's first-ever retired number since the club was founded in 1975.
 He was portrayed by Cho Seung-woo in the 2011 film, Perfect Game about the two top pitchers him and his rival Sun Dong-Yeol in the Korea Baseball Organization league during the 1980s.